$0 Alberta Foster Care Quick-Start Checklist

 How a Child Becomes Available for Adoption from Care

-A child becomes legally available for adoption through the Alberta government in one of two ways:
+A child can become legally available for adoption through the Alberta government through a PGO or another route with its own legal requirements:

 Permanent Guardianship Order (PGO): After a child has been in care and the court determines that reunification with birth parents is not in the child's best interests, the Ministry applies for a PGO.
-This is a court process that takes time — often more than a year from initial removal.
+This is a court process whose timing varies with the case.
 Once granted, the child is under the permanent guardianship of the Director and may be matched for adoption.

 After a PGO is granted, Children's Services begins a matching process.
-The existing foster parent is often the first person considered for adoption — but they are not automatically approved or preferred.
+The existing foster parent may be considered for adoption — but they are not automatically approved or preferred.
 A separate adoption assessment is conducted.

 Can a Foster Parent Adopt the Child They Are Caring For?